JMPerez/spotify-web-api-js/README.md

 ```

 ### Getting user's information
-In order to get user's information you will probably need to request an access token.
+In order to get user's information you need to request a user-signed access token, from either the Implicit Grant or Authorization Code flow.
 Say for instance you want to get user's playlists.
 Once you get an access token, set it and fetch the data:

 ```javascript
 // get an access token